With cold weather coming in Michigan City, you may be wondering when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other rubbish from falling into your unit.
+A breathable canvas cover will halt leaves, nuts and other rubbish from dropping into your system.

 Related: Tips for Cleaning Your System